gt-crnch-rg/smartnic-tutorial-sc25/code/04-openmp-offload-dpu/task_b/README.md

 ### Output

-You can take a look to the generated output files or see `out/*` for reference outputs.
-Note that in manual execution `out/manual-service.out` OpenMP spawn 16 messages (BF3's #cores) while in `service-14261.out` there are only 8 (restricted in run_service via --cpus-per-task parameter).
+You can check the generated output files or refer to `out/*` for the reference outputs.
+Note that in the manual execution, `out/manual-service.out` shows 16 messages (BF3's #cores), while `service-14261.out` shows only 8m as it is restricted by `--cpus-per-task` parameter in [run_service.sh](../run_service.sh).